Revaz-Goguadze/shift-array-elements6/README.md

 #### Example #3.

-The "source" array contains three elements [1, 2, 3].
-The "directions" array has two elements [Left, Right, Left], that means there will be three shift iterations.
+The `source` array contains three elements [1, 2, 3].
+The `directions` array has two elements [Left, Right, Left], that means there will be three shift iterations.

 | Array Index                  | 0 | 1 | 2 |
 |------------------------------|---|---|---|